xoofx/dotnet-releaser/readme.md

 - [Pretty changelog](https://github.com/xoofx/dotnet-releaser/blob/main/doc/changelog_user_guide.md#11-overview) creation from pull-requests and commits.
 - Create and upload the changelog and all the packages packed to your GitHub repository associated with the release tag.
 - It can publish automatically the coverage results to a badge in a GitHub gist or to https://coveralls.io if your repository is created there.
+- `dotnet-releaser` tool requires .NET 9.0 runtime to be installed.

 ![overview](https://raw.githubusercontent.com/xoofx/dotnet-releaser/main/doc/overview.drawio.svg)